St. Andrew's Church (Mount Pleasant, South Carolina): Anglican realignment

 St. Andrew's developed a reputation as a prominent evangelical congregation within the Episcopal Church.
-In 1990, the church called the Rev. Terrell Glenn as rector; under Glenn, the church completed a ministry center adjacent to the historic sanctuary that allowed the church to hold additional, larger services.
+In 1990, the church called the Rev. Terrell Glenn as rector; under Glenn, the church completed a ministry center adjacent to the historic sanctuary in 1996 that allowed the church to hold additional, larger services.
 As a leader in the Anglican realignment, Glenn stepped down as rector in 1999 and left the Episcopal Church for the Anglican Mission in America.
 Glenn was succeeded as rector by the Rev. Steve Wood.

 Under Wood, St. Andrew's continued to grow substantially, reaching 2,800 members with an average Sunday attendance of half that by 2010, and reaching 3,150 members across its campuses by 2012.
 In 2010, St. Andrew's members voted overwhelmingly to disaffiliate from the Episcopal Diocese of South Carolina and join the newly formed Anglican Church in North America.
-In the wake of a 2009 South Carolina Supreme Court decision that resulted in All Saints Anglican Church in Pawleys Island being able to leave the Episcopal Church with its property, South Carolina Bishop Mark Lawrence did not contest the departure, and in 2011 St. Andrew's received a quitclaim deed—along with all other Diocese of South Carolina parishes—releasing the diocese's claims to parish property under canon law.
+In the wake of a 2009 South Carolina Supreme Court decision that resulted in All Saints Church in Pawleys Island being able to leave the Episcopal Church with its property, South Carolina Bishop Mark Lawrence did not contest the departure, and in 2011 St. Andrew's received a quitclaim deed—along with all other Diocese of South Carolina parishes—releasing the diocese's claims to parish property under canon law.
 St. Andrew's in 2012 became a founding congregation of the ACNA Diocese of the Carolinas.
 Wood was elected the first diocesan bishop and remained rector of St. Andrew's.